Akshay-Vs/G-Remote/README.md

 </u></p>

 <h4 align="center">
-This is a tool that uses Github API to create a repository, essential license, and readme template from console</h4>
+This is a tool that uses Github API to create a repository, license, and readme template from console</h4>

  ```
 git clone https://github.com/Akshay-Vs/G-Remote.git